Payment and installment plans continue to gain popularity, and for good reason.

 “Businesses that accept buy now, pay later services on Stripe have seen a 27% incremental uplift in sales volume.
 These payment methods offer customers the ability to immediately finance purchases and pay them back in fixed installments over time.”

-Pros of offering payment plans to customers
+Pros of selling payment plans to customers

 Offering an installment plan to customers brings key benefits, including: